Working Together: Our Stories

 © NSMDC / Nelson Cloud

 The same group is also part of a larger initiative that demonstrates the potential for expanding a project's scope once a successful framework has been established.
-The Parks Canada Atlantic Service Centre is collaborating with various Aboriginal communities, federal departments and conservation agencies towards Ensuring the Future of American Eel in Atlantic Canada.
-11 In addition to being a vital indicator of a freshwater ecosystem's health, eels - or Katew as they are known by Aboriginal peoples - were used as an important food source, medicinal ingredient and for ceremonial purposes.
+The Parks Canada Atlantic Service Centre is collaborating with various Indigenous communities, federal departments and conservation agencies towards Ensuring the Future of American Eel in Atlantic Canada.
+In addition to being a vital indicator of a freshwater ecosystem's health, eels - or Katew as they are known by Indigenous peoples - were used as an important food source, medicinal ingredient and for ceremonial purposes.
 Today, Katew is also economically important as a fishery.
-First Nation partners are combining Aboriginal knowledge and field data to inform park management decisions about this species of concern.
+First Nation partners are combining Indigenous knowledge and field data to inform park management decisions about this species of concern.
 Started in 2008 with Fundy National Park of Canada, Kouchibouguac National Park of Canada, and Cape Breton Highlands National Park of Canada, the project was expanded in 2010 to include all seven national parks in Atlantic Canada.
 Uniting efforts and resources in a multi-park framework is increasing efficiencies in determining the status of Katew in Atlantic Canada's national parks.

 Elder Elsie Marcellais of Nahanni Butte instructs youth on preparation of a Moose hide